Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 matchup on November 14, 2021.

-The Kansas City Chiefs (5-4) have an AFC West matchup in Week 10 against the Las Vegas Raiders (5-3).
+AFC West foes will clash in NFL Week 10 action when the Kansas City Chiefs (5-4) face the Las Vegas Raiders (5-3).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .